sameersharma457/Trade-api-app/README.md

 pip install -r requirements.txt
 4. Configure Environment Variables
 Create a .env file in the root directory and add the following (edit as needed):
-DATABASE_URL=postgresql://<username>:<password>@localhost:5432/<database_name>
 SECRET_KEY=your_secret_key
 ALGORITHM=HS256
 ACCESS_TOKEN_EXPIRE_MINUTES=30
-5. Set Up the Database
-Make sure PostgreSQL is running and the database specified in DATABASE_URL exists.

-You can create the database using: createdb <database_name>
-6. Run Database Migrations
-If using Alembic (check if alembic is present): alembic upgrade head
 7. Start the Application
 uvicorn main:app --reload
 The API will be available at http://localhost:8000.